philterd/philter/docs/docs/account/api_keys.md

 A deactivated user's API keys are also rejected for as long as the account is deactivated, even though the keys themselves are not deleted; reactivating the user restores them.
 See [User Management](../dashboard.md#user-management).

+## Bootstrapping an API key for automation

+Creating a key in the dashboard is the normal path, but turnkey deployments (cloud marketplace images, Terraform, Docker Compose) often need a key without an interactive step.
+Set the `PHILTER_BOOTSTRAP_API_KEY` environment variable to a value of the form `sk_` followed by 32 alphanumeric characters, and Philter assigns that key to the `admin` user at startup.

+The key is only seeded when the `admin` user has no API keys at all, counting both active and archived (deleted) keys.
+So it is created once on a fresh install, and once you have created a key of your own (or revoked the bootstrap key), it is never seeded again on a later restart.

+While the bootstrap key is in use, Philter makes it visible so it does not become a forgotten, long-lived credential: the admin sees a warning on login, and the **API Keys** page shows a banner identifying the bootstrap key (including its value, read from the environment of the running instance) with a prompt to create your own key and delete it.

+Authentication stays fully enabled; the bootstrap key is your own secret, provisioned the same way you supply other secrets.
+Treat it like any credential and rotate or revoke it in the dashboard once it is no longer needed.
+See [Settings](../settings.md#api-access).

 ## Restricting access by IP address

 You can optionally restrict which client IP addresses may call the API with the `API_IP_ALLOWLIST` environment variable (see [Settings](../settings.md#api-access)).
 When set, an otherwise-authenticated request from an address that is not on the allowlist is rejected with `403 Forbidden` and the denial is recorded in the [audit log](../auditing.md).